The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures

-In this study, we analyze optical broadband photometry and spectroscopy of SN~2020lao beginning within 48 hours after $t_{\rm exp}$.
-These constitute a rare dataset of an infant SN~Ic-BL that showed no evidence of high-energy or radio emission \citep{Corsi2023, Anand2024} and no associated optical afterglow component \citep{Burke2020}.
-Despite the lack of such evidence for SN~2020lao, its light curve shape, luminosity, and spectra resemble the X-ray flash--associated SN~2006aj (XRF~060218; \citealt{Mazzali2006,Pian2006,Sollerman2006}), though with spectral lines suggesting an even much more energetic explosion.

-These similarities, together with the absence of clear engine-driven signatures, raise the question of whether SN~2020lao is related to a GRB viewed off-axis, the outcome of a choked jet, or instead a purely non-relativistic explosion.
+In this study we analyzed optical broadband photometry and spectroscopy of SN~2020lao beginning within 48 hours of $t_{exp}$.
+This constitutes a rare dataset of an infant SN~Ic-BL that showed no evidence of high-energy or radio emission \citep{Corsi2023, Anand2024} and no associated optical afterglow component \citep{Burke2020}.
+To verify these absences, we searched archival high-energy transient catalogs over a broad time window around the inferred explosion epoch and found no reported GRB or X-ray transient spatially and temporally coincident with SN~2020lao.
+Despite the lack of such high-energy signatures, its light curve shape, luminosity, and spectra closely resemble those of the XRF-associated SN~2006aj (XRF~060218; \citealt{Mazzali2006,Pian2006,Sollerman2006}), albeit with spectral lines suggesting an even more energetic explosion.
+These similarities, together with the absence of clear engine-driven signatures, raise the question of whether SN~2020lao is related to a GRB viewed off-axis, the outcome of a choked jet, or instead a purely nonrelativistic explosion.

-\section{Distance, reddening and host properties}
+\section{Distance, reddening, and host properties}